ppogwizd/ML-Mini-Projects/8 - Neural Nets and Deep Learning/README.md

 2. **Data Preprocessing**
 3. **Model Evaluation and Performance**

-The model leverages neural networks and deep learning techniques using technologies such as TensorFlow, Keras, Pandas, NumPy, Seaborn, and Matplotlib.
+The model leverages neural networks and deep learning techniques using technologies such as TensorFlow, Keras, Scikit-learn, Pandas, NumPy, Seaborn, and Matplotlib.
 The project is implemented in Python using Jupyter Notebook.

 ## Repository Structure